< Back to Oral History project: Wine in the South

 Persimmon Creek Winery

 Persimmon Creek, under the direction of Mary Ann Hardman and her husband Sonny Hardman, a pathologist, is perched at 2,100 feet, in the mountains of northeastern Georgia, not far from the Tallulah River Gorge.
-Their intent was to grow vinifera grapes in a region where moonshine had long been the favored alcoholic tipple.
+They intended to grow vinifera grapes in a region where moonshine had long been the favored alcoholic tipple.

 On the estate they grow riesling, merlot, cabernet franc, and seyval blanc grapes.
-The Hardmans make single variety bottlings from each, and sell their goods to tourists exploring the mountains, as well as, more recently, white tablecloth restaurants in Atlanta and other markets, in search of vinifera wines with a taste of locals or regional terroir.
+The Hardmans make single variety bottlings from each and sell their goods to tourists exploring the mountains.
+More recently, they began selling to white tablecloth restaurants in Atlanta and other markets in search of vinifera wines with a taste of local or regional terroir.